sbryngelson/group-docs/group-syllabus/formatting.md

 * Dimensionless symbols like the Reynolds number __should not__ be italic, but upright.
     * Like this $\mathrm{Re}$
     * Not like this $Re$
-* Super and subscripts that denote text should not be in math/italic symbols, but rather upright normal text.
+* Super and subscripts that denote text __should not__ be in math/italic symbols but rather upright normal text.
     * Like this: $c_{\mathrm{Temp.}}$ or $\mathbf{A}_{\mathrm{Fast}}$
     * This is also OK: $c^{\mathrm{(Temp.)}}$ or $\mathbf{A}^{\mathrm{(Fast)}}$
     * But not like this: $c_{Temp}$ or $\mathbf{A}_{Fast}$